realworldocaml/book/en/runtime-memory-layout.md

 ### Distinguishing integer and pointers at runtime

+Wrapping primitives types (such as integers) inside another data structure that records extra metadata about the value is known as *boxing*.
+Values are boxed in order to make it easier for the garbage collector to do its job, but at the expense of an extra level of indirection to access the data within the boxed value.

-Values use a single tag bit per word to distinguish integers and pointers at runtime.
-The value is an integer if the lowest bit of the block word is non-zero.
+OCaml values don't all have to be boxed at runtime.
+Instead, values use a single tag bit per word to distinguish integers and pointers at runtime.
+The value is an integer if the lowest bit of the block word is non-zero, and a pointer if the lowest bit of the block word is zero.
 Several OCaml types map onto this integer representation, including `bool`, `int`, the empty list, `unit`, and variants without constructors.

-Integers are unboxed runtime values in OCaml, which means that they can be stored directly without having to allocate a wrapper block that will take up more memory.
-They can also be passed directly to other function calls in registers, and are generally the cheapest and fastest values to use in OCaml.
+This representations means that integers are unboxed runtime values in OCaml so that they can be stored directly without having to allocate a wrapper block.
+They can be passed directly to other function calls in registers and are generally the cheapest and fastest values to use in OCaml.

-The value is treated as a memory pointer if the lowest bit of the `value` is zero.
-A pointer value is stored unmodified since pointers are guaranteed to be word-aligned with the bottom bits always being zero.
-The next problem is distinguishing between pointers to OCaml values (which should be followed by the garbage collector) and pointers into the system heap to C values (which shouldn't be followed).
+A value is treated as a memory pointer if its lowest bit is zero.
+A pointer value can still be stored unmodified despite this, since pointers are guaranteed to be word-aligned (with the bottom bits always being zero).

+The only problem that remains with this memory representation is distinguishing between pointers to OCaml values (which should be followed by the garbage collector) and pointers into the system heap to C values (which shouldn't be followed).

-The mechanism for this is simple since the runtime system keeps track of the heap blocks it has allocated for OCaml values.
+The mechanism for this is simple, since the runtime system keeps track of the heap blocks it has allocated for OCaml values.
 If the pointer is inside a heap chunk that is marked as being managed by the OCaml runtime, it is assumed to point to an OCaml value.
 If it points outside the OCaml runtime area, it is treated as an opaque C pointer to some other system resource.

 <note>